jcrobak/parquet-python/docs/source/details.rst

 that the original data is recovered.
 They are not, however, the same thing as missing values, and if querying the resultant files using other frameworks, this should be born in mind.
-With ``has_nulls=None`` (the default) on writing, float and time fields will not write separate NULLs information, and the metadata will give num_nulls=0.
+With ``has_nulls=None`` (the default) on writing, float, time and category fields will not write separate NULLs information, and the metadata will give num_nulls=0.

-Using ``has_nulls=True`` (which can also be specified for some specific subset of columns using a list) will force the writing of NULLs information, making the output more transferable, but comes with a performance penalty.
+Using ``has_nulls=True`` (which can also be specified for some specific subset of columns using a list) will force the writing of NULLs information, making the output more transferable, but comes with a performance penalty on writing.
+If there are, in fact, no nulls, then performance will be essentially unaffected on reading.

 Because of the ``NaN`` encoding for NULLs, pandas is unable to represent missing data in an integer field.
 In practice, this means that fastparquet will never write any NULLs in an integer field, and if reading an integer field with NULLs, the resultant column will become a float type.
 This is in line with what pandas does when reading integers.
+The only way to write NULLs in a bool or int field is to use an object type column.

 For object and category columns, NULLs (``None``) do exist, and fastparquet can read and write them.
 Including this data does come at a cost, however.